 Residence: I like to own my own residence, and have an apartment in the city centre.

-Direct stocks: I own too many stocks, both in numbers and amount, and the allocation is too big compared to my mutual funds.
+Direct stocks: I own too many stocks (spread among three brokers), both in numbers and amount, and the allocation is too big compared to my mutual funds.
 I’m looking to allocate more to mutual funds and less to stocks.

 Mutual funds: In case my stock picks go bad, I like to have mutual funds.
 I consider my mutual funds my core retirement plan.
 This is buy and forget.